Creation or Evolution: What’s at Stake?

 At Cedarwood Outdoor School, we believe creation studies should lead to worship.
 Whether observing birds, harvesting herbs, or carving spoons, we approach every outdoor skill with the knowledge that we are exploring the works of God’s hands.

 When we embrace the biblical account of origins, we’re not just winning a debate—we’re recovering the meaning behind what we see.
 Every spiderweb, every canyon, every tree ring becomes a testimony to divine craftsmanship.
-God’s Word and God’s world do not contradict—they harmonize.
+God’s Word and God’s world exist in harmony, never in contradiction.
 But we must let Scripture lead the interpretation.
-The same God who inscribed His Word in pages also etched His glory into the petals of flowers and the patterns of bird migration.
-But to rightly read creation, we must first submit to the clarity of Scripture.
+To rightly read creation, we must first submit to the clarity of Scripture.

 Conclusion: Standing on the Word